 Although red cards occur sporadically, when accounting for 18 to 20 clubs in a league, they accumulate rather quickly (more often than anyone would like).
 Moreover, the accumulation of red cards — as well as yellow cards — affects a club’s fair-play score, which in turn influences its reputation and chances of earning fair-play awards, both on an individual level for players and on a collective level for the club.

-Like our other active trackers — the 2025-26 Derby Tracker, 2025-26 Sacked Managers Tracker and January 2026 Transfers Tracker — the 2025-26 Red Card Tracker covers clubs from Europe’s top five leagues:
+Like our other active trackers — the 2025-26 Derby Tracker, the 2025-26 Sacked Managers Tracker and the January 2026 Transfers Tracker — the 2025-26 Red Card Tracker covers clubs from Europe’s top five leagues:

 However, in one section of our tracker includes red cards accumulated in competitions beyond league action, including domestic cup and super cup competitions.
 It also comprises red cards picked up by clubs participating in the prestigious UEFA Champions League, UEFA Europa League and UEFA Conference League.